threatworx/github_app/README.md

 - Point a browser to ``https://linux-system`` to configure the app service

-> The browser will complain about the self signed certificate if are using one
+> The browser will complain about the self signed certificate if are using one&nbsp;
->
 > Please be sure to replace it with an appropriate ssl certificate

 - Provide required details of your ThreatWorx subscription on the form